C-Hear/documentation/file_deployment/aws.md

 ## Getting Started

-These docs will provide an overview of signing up for a free tier AWS account, creating a S3 bucket, bucket permissions and file storage.
+These docs will provide an overview of signing up for a free tier AWS account, creating a S3 bucket, bucket permissions, file upload, file permissions and file reference url.

 ## AWS Signup